 (Text in this colour is quoted directly from Hornblow’s articles.
 Inverted commas are not used to enclose it.)

-During the summer of 1921, not long after he moved to the Annapolis Naval Academy, Wilson received a letter from Arthur Hornblow Jr who, as a US Army Intelligence Officer, had known the Admiral in Brest.
-In later years Hornblow became well-known as an author, playwright and Hollywood film producer, but in July 1921, at the beginning of his writing career, he had recently completed an article he called ‘Fake Armistice’ – his partly eye-witness recollection of 7 November 1918 events in Brest which he was hoping to have published.
-He sent a copy to the Admiral requesting his views, and Wilson criticised parts of the text relating to him and Captain Jackson.
+Arthur Hornblow had met Admiral Wilson in Brest during his military service as a US Army Intelligence Officer there.
+In later years he became well-known as an author, playwright and Hollywood film producer, but in July 1921, at the beginning of his writing career, he had recently completed what he titled ‘Fake Armistice’ – a partly eye-witness view of 7 November 1918 in Brest which he was hoping to have published.
+He sent it to the Admiral with a request for his comments and Wilson, who had recently moved to the Annapolis Naval Academy, criticised the parts of the text relating to himself and to Captain Jackson.

-Hornblow did not take part in the following events, so it is assumed that much of what he wrote about them came from Roy Howard and what he found out about them himself.
-Interestingly, he writes here that Wilson gave Howard permission to dispatch the armistice news to the United States and sent an officer with him to make sure the censors accepted it – the first time that these claims were to be made public.
+Hornblow did not take part in the events he recounted here, so it is assumed that much of what he wrote about them came from Roy Howard and from what he found out himself.
+Interestingly, he intended to make public the claims that Admiral Wilson permitted Howard to dispatch the armistice news to America and sent an officer with him to make sure the censors accepted it.

 Promptly at four o’clock Howard had been presented to Admiral Wilson.
 They had not been chatting more than a few minutes when an orderly entered with a telegram for his chief.
 Reading it, the Admiral gave vent to an explosive explanation and bounding enthusiastically from his chair, handed the message to Howard.
 The latter beheld an official communication signed by Commander Jackson, the naval attache at our Paris embassy.
 It said: ‘ARMISTICE SIGNED THIS MORNING AT 11 ALL HOSTILITIES CEASED AT 2 P.M.
 TO-DAY’.